 In order to use Wi-Fi at Sheffield Hallam University, the University of Sheffield or any other participating university, you need to log-in to eduroam.
-Details of how to do this are given on your course Moodle site and will be fully explained during your college induction.
+Details of how to do this are given on your Google Classroom/VLE site and will be fully explained during your college induction.